Australian Standards Explained AS 5039-2023: Security Screen Doors and Security Window Grilles

 • The Probe Test

-• The Sheer Test
+• The Shear Test

 We have put together a brief description of each test carried out in an independent accredited laboratory.